Nate-Wilkins/react-discord-presence/README.md

 ### Display

+- Support for idle status.
+- Support for do not disturb status.
 - Fix "About Me" to support "`" (code quotes), "*" (italics), "**" (bold).
 - Fix `premiumMemberSince` and `memberSince`.
 - Support code splitting.
-- Support for light theme.
 - Support for failing image downloads/errors.
-- Support for Spotify.
 - Support for overflow in activities & activity details?
 Should this be a custom scrollbar?
 - Add tails to hover popovers.
 - Talk with `@salvage_dev` about using `discord-presence` package name.